 DQ2/DQ8 AND HLA-DQ Risk Assessment for Celiac Disease

-Celiac disease (CD) is a chronic gluten-intolerance that occurs in genetically predisposed individuals.
+Celiac Disease is a chronic gluten-intolerance that occurs in genetically predisposed individuals.
 In gluten-sensitive individuals, the ingestion of gluten causes chronic inflammation of the small intestinal mucosa leading to villous atrophy and nutrient malabsorption.
-The prevalence of CD is estimated at about 1:100 in Caucasians, and it occurs more often in females with a gender ratio of about two-to-one.
+Celiac Disease DNA Testing can assess the genetic risk for developing the condition.
+The prevalence of Celiac Disease is estimated at about 1:100 in Caucasians, and it occurs more often in females with a gender ratio of about two-to-one.
 Furthermore, gluten intolerance is more frequent in at-risk groups, such as first-degree relatives of patients as well as individuals with specific genetic syndromes (Down, Turner, Williams) or autoimmune diseases (type I diabetes, thyroiditis and multiple sclerosis).

-Figure 1: CD at-risk heterodimers encoded by different combinations of DQA1 and DQB1 alleles (from Megiorni and Pizzuti, 2012).
+Figure 1: Celiac Disease at-risk heterodimers encoded by different combinations of DQA1 and DQB1 alleles (from Megiorni and Pizzuti, 2012).